 \subsection{Aspect Importance Offset Learning}

 Though we have obtained the expected scores and the corresponding importance distribution for the user-preferred and user-rejected aspects, it is still insufficient to correctly predict the overall rating.
-The reason is that in a practical scenario, it is common that the objective user $u$ provides much more review comments from one polarity than the other, referring to Fig.~\ref{fig:imbalance}.
+The reason is that in a practical scenario, it is common that the objective user $u$ provides much more reviews from one polarity than the other, referring to Fig.~\ref{fig:imbalance}.
 For a better understanding, we make an extreme assumption that if user $u$ only posts positive reviews, the learned user-rejected aspect importance vector $\bm{\rho}^r_u$ would approximately approach zero in RPR.
 Furthermore, if we leverage the user-rejected aspect importance vector to predict the ratings toward the items in aspects the user distastes, the predicted rating would be unfavorable.

-In order to solve the imbalance problem in reviews with different polarities, we propose to construct the relations between the user-preferred and user-rejected aspect importance.
+In order to solve the imbalance in reviews with different polarities, we propose to construct the relations between the user-preferred and user-rejected aspect importance.
 In particular, we intuitively assume that if a user attaches more importance to a user-preferred aspect, she/he will correspondingly pose roughly equal importance to the related user-rejected aspects.
 For example, a user pays attention to the user-preferred aspect of ``elegant environment'' and has chosen a restaurant, she/he would similarly care about the user-rejected aspects like ``obsolete decoration'' and ``poor sanitary situation''.
 Based on this assumption, we leverage an aspect-aware importance weighting module to construct the mapping relationship between the user-preferred and user-rejected aspect importance.